CMDRZero/Monopoly-AI/README.md

 # Monopoly-AI
-An experiment with using Zig to write a monopoly AI.
-It would be more concisely written in python, but I want to learn zig, and furthermore need performance.
+This is a new project written in Zig, and mostly serves to track my progress.